Nursing (B.S.N.)

 Admission: BSN Programs

-All applications are reviewed to determine the capability of applicants to complete a Bachelor of Science in Nursing.
-Admission is highly competitive and is based primarily on academic performance.
-Prerequisite repeats are considered and can make an applicant ineligible to be considered for admission.
-Transcripts are also reviewed for full-time scholarly achievement and promise of success in this rigorous science and evidence-based curriculum.
-Prerequisite courses for the WSU College of Nursing Traditional BSN and BSN Second Career/Degree pathways must be completed within seven years of the application deadline to count toward admission.
+All applications undergo thorough review to assess applicants' potential to complete a Bachelor of Science in Nursing degree successfully.
+The CON utilizes a “holistic admission” approach when evaluating potential candidates for admission.
+Admission to the various programs is highly competitive and primarily contingent upon factors like academic performance, volunteerism, and essay.
+Prerequisite course repeats are considered and may render an applicant ineligible for admission.
+Transcripts are meticulously evaluated for evidence of sustained full-time scholarly achievement and the likelihood of excelling in the demanding science and evidence-based curriculum.
+Furthermore, prerequisite courses for the WSU College of Nursing Traditional BSN and BSN Second Career/Degree pathways must be completed within seven years of the application deadline to be considered for admission.

 Nursing: BSN Direct Admit for First Year BSN